-Mission: BmoreArt is the leading resource for contemporary art and culture in the Baltimore region, a platform for creative and critical discussions.
+Mission: BmoreArt is a leading resource for contemporary art and culture in the Baltimore region, a platform for creative and critical discussions.
 We apply editorial and community building capabilities including digital publication, a biannual print journal founded in 2015, community events, lectures, and social media, to further the cultural and economic interests of artists, arts organizations, cultural institutions, and diverse audiences for arts and culture in the region.

 Vision: BmoreArt’s vision is for Baltimore-based artists, creative business owners, arts organizations, and cultural institutions to achieve new levels of individual and collective success and recognition, both locally and globally.
 BmoreArt’s role is to increase awareness, build relationships, and stimulate discussion in order to catalyze support for artists throughout the region.
 We work collaboratively with artists, organizations, small businesses, institutions, and publications to champion a vibrant cultural ecosystem in Baltimore.